Most people see confidence as something you’re born with — you either have it or you don’t.

 It took me a long time to realize that the people who wanted to prove how confident they were, were actually the most insecure.

 This reminds me of a quote from the movie American Gangster where the main character (played by Denzel Washington) says to his lavishly-dressed younger brother, “That.
 What you got on.
 That’s a very, very, very nice suit?
 That’s a clown suit.
 That’s a costume.
 With a big sign on it that says, ‘Arrest Me.’
 You understand?
 You’re too loud.
 You’re making too much noise.
 Look at me: The loudest one in the room is the weakest one in the room.”

 Now, I’m all for creative expression, wear whatever you want to wear, etc. That’s not the point I’m trying to illustrate.

 The point is, the world often deduces that if you stand out, you are, by definition, “more confident.”
-But that couldn’t be further from the truth.
-Often, it’s the complete opposite: people stand out (with clothes, with jewelry, etc.) to compensate for something deeper.
+But that couldn’t be farther from the truth.
+And oftentimes, it’s the complete opposite: people stand out (with clothes, with jewelry, etc.,) to compensate for something deeper.

 You want to have plenty of that “something deeper.”